40 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, certain medications and treatments, like hair growth products and investigational agents, are not allowed during the trial.

-What data supports the effectiveness of the Amma Portable Scalp Cooling System treatment for hair loss in breast cancer patients?
+What evidence suggests that the Amma Portable Scalp Cooling System is effective for preventing hair loss in breast cancer patients undergoing chemotherapy?

 JC